-Established in 2014, the ICC Mediation Roundtable has quickly become one of the most significant and valuable meeting points for ADR professionals worldwide.
-The gathering provides a dedicated platform to explore and examine the industry’s latest trends and exchange experiences in an effort to further the development of mediation and its practices.
+Established in 2014, the ICC Mediation Roundtable has quickly become one of the most valuable meeting points for ADR professionals worldwide.
+It is a dedicated platform to explore the latest developments in mediation and exchange experiences.

-To ensure all topics are relevant, Roundtable discussions are carefully developed with the help of professional mediators and academics who have working-knowledge of what is current in the industry.
-The event is reserved for professionals participating in the Mediation Competition, as well as a select group of invited guests.
-The event typically includes exciting “speed dating” sessions to get professionals talking about their personal experiences; several interactive workshops; engaging discussions; and dynamic plenary sessions.
+The Roundtable discussions are carefully developed alongside professional mediators and academics who have working knowledge of the industry.
+The event is reserved for professionals participating in the Mediation Competition, as well as a select group of invited guests and typically includes interactive workshops, engaging discussions, and dynamic plenary sessions.